CodeFromAnywhere/sensible/apps/docusaurus/docs/getting-started/guide-basics/sensible-stack.md

+---
+sidebar_position: 2
+---

 # The stack

 Sensible brings different frameworks together that are needed in creating a full-stack app to production.

-* For Web applications, React with Next.js is used
+- For Web applications, React with Next.js is used
-* For Android and iOS applications, React Native with Expo is used
+- For Android and iOS applications, React Native with Expo is used
-* For MacOS, Windows and Linux applications, we use React with Electron
+- For MacOS, Windows and Linux applications, we use React with Electron
-* For VSCode Extensions we use bare React!
+- For VSCode Extensions we use bare React!
-* For Chrome Extensions we use React with MV3
+- For Chrome Extensions we use React with MV3
-* For REST APIs we use Server.js on Node JS
+- For REST APIs we use Server.js on Node JS
-* For CLI’s and Scripts we use raw Node JS
+- For CLI’s and Scripts we use raw Node JS

 All Frontend apps can use your shared `ui` package and have react-with-native and tailwind support.